Max Ascoli

-Max Ascoli (June 25, 1898 – January 1, 1978) was a Jewish Italian-American professor of political philosophy and law at the New School for Social Research, United States of America.
+Max Ascoli (June 25, 1898 – January 1, 1978) was an Italian-American professor of political philosophy and law at The New School for Social Research.

-Career

-Ascoli's career started in Italy and continued in the United States.

-Background
+Life and work

+Italy

 Ascoli was born in Ferrara, Italy on June 25, 1898, into an Italian Jewish family.
 He was the only child of Enrico Ascoli, a coal and lumber merchant, and Adriana Finzi.
 In 1920, he graduated in Law from the University of Ferrara.
 In 1921, he published a critical study of French socialist Georges Sorel.
 In 1924, he published a biography of philosopher Benedetto Croce.
 In 1928, he graduated in Philosophy from the University of Rome.

-Italy

 In 1928, Ascoli held the chair of Philosophy of Law at the University of Rome, but he was arrested.

-In 1929, he accepted a post at the University of Cagliari (Sardinia).
-His opposition to the Italian fascist regime, however, led him into exile.
+He accepted a post at the University of Cagliari (Sardinia) in 1929.
+Opposing the Italian fascist regime, he went into exile.

-Among Ascoli’s closest friends were the Rosselli brothers, Carlo and Nello.
-They were devoted anti-fascists who were murdered by French right-wing agents of Mussolini in June 1937.
-After World War II, Ascoli brought their widows and two families, along with their mother, to the United States where they remained for several years.

 United States

 In 1931, Ascoli received a Rockefeller Foundation scholarship and moved to the United States.

-In 1939, he became an American citizen.
+In June 1937, Ascoli's close friends, the anti-fascist brothers Carlo Rosselli and Nello Rosselli, were murdered by French right-wing agents of Benito Mussolini.
+After World War II, Ascoli brought their families, including their mother and widows, to the United States, where they remained for several years.
+In 1938, Ascoli teamed up with a noted writer and correspondent Dorothy Thompson.
+They went on a lecture circuit warning Americans about the dangers of fascism.
+He became an American citizen in 1939.

-Ascoli met Alvin Johnson during his time with the Rockefeller Foundation and later joined the New School for Social Research that Johnson co-founded in New York.
+Ascoli met Alvin Johnson during his time with the Rockefeller Foundation and later joined The New School for Social Research that Johnson co-founded in New York.
 He was active in the Mazzini Society, an anti-fascist organization founded in 1939 by Italian intellectuals who had fled fascist Italy.
 Ascoli founded a number of other important cultural organizations in the US, including the Handicrafts Development Incorporated, a private organization that helped artists and artisans in Italy.